awsdocs/aws-elemental-mediapackage-user-guide/doc_source/asset-view.md

 1. To view more information about a specific asset, choose the name of the asset\.

-   AWS Elemental MediaPackage displays summary information, such as the packaging configurations associated with this packaging asset and their playback URLs\.
+   MediaPackage displays summary information, such as the packaging configurations associated with this packaging asset and their playback URLs\.